Cost for Students

 This is an annual membership program for area colleges and universities, available for the entire school or specific departments.
 The program offers free admission, discounts, and special events for undergraduate students enrolled in participating schools.
-Click here to find out whether your students are eligible or to find out more information on how to join the program.
+For questions or information, contact firstname.lastname@example.org.

 Research and Resources